jakimowb/eo-time-series-viewer/doc/source/index.rst

 License and Use
 ---------------

 This program is free software; you can redistribute it and/or modify it under the terms of the `GNU General Public License Version 3 (GNU GPL-3) <https://www.gnu.org/licenses/gpl-3.0.en.html>`_ , as published by the Free Software Foundation.
-See also `section <LICENSE.html>`_ on License.
+See also :ref:`License`.

 ..  toctree::